Apoquel for Dogs: How Fast It Works, Side Effects, Safety

 Proper Dosage and Administration

-Typical Dosing Schedule:
+Typical Dosing Schedule

-• Initial Phase: 0.4-0.6 mg/kg twice daily for up to 14 days
+• Initial Phase (first 14 days): 0.4-0.6 mg/kg twice daily to get itching under control quickly

-• Maintenance Phase: 0.4-0.6 mg/kg once daily
+• Maintenance Phase: 0.4-0.6 mg/kg once daily for ongoing control

-• Available Strengths: 3.6 mg, 5.4 mg, and 16 mg tablets
+• Available Strengths: 3.6 mg, 5.4 mg, and 16 mg tablets (your vet will select based on your dog's weight)

-⚠️ Always follow your veterinarian's specific dosing instructions
+Always follow your veterinarian's specific dosing instructions.

 Administration Tips: